sverweij/dependency-cruiser/doc/cli.md

 rules reference.

 ### `--ts-config`: use a typescript configuration file ('project')
-If you want dependency-cruiser to take `baseDir`'s and/ or `paths` into account you can pass it a tsconfig.json.
+If you use typescript and want dependency-cruiser to take the `baseDir`'s and/ or `paths` in your tsconfig.json into account- can pass it with this option.

-Although it's possible to pass it as a command line parameter, you typically want to do this in a configuration file - see [tsConfig](./rules-reference.md#tsconfig-use-a-typescript-configuration-file-project) section in the rules reference for details.
+Although it's possible to pass it as a command line option, you typically want to do this in a configuration file - see [tsConfig](./rules-reference.md#tsconfig-use-a-typescript-configuration-file-project) section in the rules reference for details.